-- Make sure bunk beds have guard rails, a fixed ladder and the Australian Standards tick of approval. - Children under nine should not sleep in the top bunk bed. - Consider using single beds or a trundle bed instead of bunk beds.
+- Make sure bunk beds have guard rails, a fixed ladder and the Australian Standards tick of approval. - Bunk beds are not suitable for children under nine. - Use single beds, trundle beds or a mattresses on the floor.

-Falls are the most common cause of injuries to children
+Falls are a common cause of injury to children